jchook/s3-upload/README.md

 - 5GB completely free.
 - Configure auto-expire or not.
 - 100% free and open source software.
+- About 3x to 10x faster than competing services.
 - Bring your own annotation / graphics software like Gimp, Sketch, or Photoshop.
 - Get links to direct files.
-No tracking or intermediary pages.
+No intermediary pages.
+No tracking.

 ## Install